honojs/vite-plugins/packages/dev-server/README.md

 - Support any `fetch`-based applications.
 - Hono applications run on.
 - Fast by Vite.
-- HMR (Only for the Client-side.
+- HMR (Only for the client side.
 [Currently, Vite doesn't support HMR for SSR](https://github.com/vitejs/vite/issues/7887)).
 - Plugins are available, e.g., Cloudflare Pages.
 - Also runs on Bun.